abhiTronix/vidgear/docs/help/general_faqs.md

 - There's also the official [**OpenCV Tutorials** ➶](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html), provided by the OpenCV folks themselves.

 Finally, when you're done, go through [Gears ➶](/gears/#gears-what-are-these) to see how VidGear works.
-If you run into any trouble, or have any questions, then do not hesitate to then join our [Gitter ➶](https://gitter.im/vidgear/community) Community channel, or else [report an Issue ➶](/contribution/issue/).
+If you run into any trouble, or have any questions, then join our [Gitter ➶](https://gitter.im/vidgear/community) Community channel, or else [report an Issue ➶](/contribution/issue/).

 &nbsp;